yuantj/kotlin-web-site/docs/topics/tour/kotlin-tour-welcome.md

 If you have prior programming experience, then this is the tour for you!

-If this is your first time programming, don't be shy, give it a try!
+If this is your first time programming, you can also take this tour.
 If it's too much, there's also our [Atomic Kotlin book](https://www.atomickotlin.com/atomickotlin/), or you can sign up for the free
 [Kotlin Basics track](https://hyperskill.org/join/fromdocstoJetSalesStat?redirect=true&next=/tracks/18&_ga=2.188185836.573451406.1677484774-1946832840.1674489864&_gl=1*7uquxx*_ga*MTk0NjgzMjg0MC4xNjc0NDg5ODY0*_ga_9J976DJZ68*MTY3NzU5NTk0OS4xMTAuMS4xNjc3NTk1OTUxLjU4LjAuMA..) on JetBrains Academy.

+Each chapter in our tutorial contains a practice section, containing exercises that test your understanding of what you have just learned.
+We recommend that you complete these exercises in [Kotlin Playground](https://play.kotlinlang.org).
+Example solutions are provided for each exercise.

 Ready to go?
 Then pick the starting point that suits you.